Manufacturing any product has an impact on:

-In addition, it’s estimated that 17-20% of industrial water pollution comes from textile dyeing and treatment, and they’ve also identified 72 toxic chemicals in our water which are there solely because of textile dyeing.
+In addition, it’s estimated that 17-20% of industrial water pollution comes from textile dyeing and treatment, and the USEPA have also identified 72 toxic chemicals in our water that are there solely because of textile dyeing.
 Thirty of those chemicals cannot be removed.

 - Dr Richard Dixon, Head of the World Wildlife Federation (WWF)

 Biodiversity is a broad term used to describe the variation of life forms existing within an ecosystem.
 Ecosystems are sensitive to extreme changes in air, soil or water.
 For example, the Aral Sea in Central Asia, previously the world’s fourth-largest body of inland water, has been virtually destroyed due to Soviet cotton production practices.
 Not only has the water level reduced by 90%, but what is left is too salty for even aquatic animals to survive, so the fishing industry has collapsed.
 Furthermore, the summers are now shorter and dryer and the winters longer and colder, plus chemical pollution has caused serious illness, and infant mortality is worse than in any other developing country in the world.
 Most worrying is the discovery that local people are suffering genetic damage.
 Fortunately, due to public demand, damming upstream and an increase in rain-fed irrigation, the Aral Sea is returning.